freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/materials.md

 | VPE metal shader graph | `vpe.metal` |
 | VPE rubber shader graph | `vpe.rubber` |
 | VPE DMD shader graph | `vpe.dmd` |

+`vpe.insert` is not selected by shader name.
+It is a *promotion* of `vpe.lit`: an `HDRP/Lit` material is re-typed as an insert when the translator's scene heuristic identifies it as one (see the `vpe.insert` spec below).
+The captured data is the same lit payload either way.

 Unsupported shaders are not fatal: they produce no VPE profile, and runtime falls back to the imported GLB material for them.